Committee on Hunting Methods

 The Rules of Procedure for the Committee govern its functions.
 The Committee on Hunting Methods comprises members appointed by the member nations.
 The Committee meets annually and meeting reports may be found here.

-Iceland holds the Chair of CHM, currently represented by:
+Norway holds the Chair of CHM, currently represented by:

 Other committee members: